jaume-ferrarons/web-joan/sections/_en/00_intro.md

 ---
-title: Joan Ferrarons i Llagostera
+title: ""
 menu: false
-picture_position: left
+kind: intro
 ---

-### literary translator
+Joan Ferrarons i Llagostera (BA in Translation, MA in Philosophy) is a professional translator specialising in literature, humanities as well as legal and academic documents.